 As new generations of employees enter the workforce and Baby Boomers approach retirement, I have noticed new hires experience covert forms of discrimination in the workplace.
 From my perspective, companies seem struggle with looking past a young professional’s lack of tenure or experience to see the value they might bring to the organization in other ways.

-Age discrimination can take many forms including, but not limited to: distrust or overlooking opinions, belittling employee experiences or expertise, and inconsistencies in job-related expectations.
+From my perspective, companies seem struggle with looking past a young professional’s lack of tenure or experience to see the value they might bring to the organization in other ways.
+Share on XAge discrimination can take many forms including, but not limited to: distrust or overlooking opinions, belittling employee experiences or expertise, and inconsistencies in job-related expectations.
 I would venture to say that many young professionals experience one, if not all, of these at some point early on in their career.
 Organizations who seek excellence, innovation, and greater success must prioritize creating a culture that truly values incoming, younger generations.
 In my experience, there are two key areas where the potential of young professionals is most often undervalued: creativity and business acumen.

-Young professionals & junior staff members shouldn’t have to earn the right to share their creativity.
+Young professionals & junior staff members shouldn’t have to “earn” the right to share their creativity.

 In many long-standing institutions and companies, junior staff are labelled “doers” and senior staff as “planners.”
 This leaves the creative process of developing company strategy to those who have greater repertoire in handling the business and directing influential plans, with little input from the “doers” who have a great vantage point into how new principles could affect results.
 How does this affect the creativity within the company?